Skip to main content

 Park History

 The Cerro Saroche region has been sparsely inhabited throughout history due to its arid conditions, with indigenous peoples and later settlers utilizing it primarily for limited grazing and resource gathering.
 The area's extreme aridity prevented intensive agriculture, inadvertently preserving native ecosystems that were transformed elsewhere.
 By the 1980s, scientific recognition of the region's unique flora and fauna, along with threats from quarrying and development, prompted conservation action.
-National park designation in 1989 aimed to protect representative examples of Venezuela's xerophytic ecosystems and endemic species adapted to extreme aridity.
-The park's establishment also recognized cultural values, protecting archaeological sites that provide insights into pre-Columbian adaptations to desert environments.
+National park designation on December 7, 1989 (Decree No. 637) aimed to protect representative examples of Venezuela's xerophytic ecosystems and endemic species adapted to extreme aridity.
+[1] The park's establishment also recognized cultural values, protecting archaeological sites that provide insights into pre-Columbian adaptations to desert environments.
 Management has focused on preventing destructive activities such as unauthorized quarrying while allowing traditional low-impact uses to continue.
 Research conducted in the park has documented adaptations to aridity and drought tolerance mechanisms with potential applications for agriculture in changing climates.
 The park represents growing recognition that arid ecosystems, often overlooked in favor of forests and wetlands, harbor unique biodiversity and ecological processes worthy of conservation.

 Major Trails And Attractions